SimonYamazaki/02456-Speech-recognition-with-Augmented-Hearing/README.md

 - Resampling audio files to represent a 16khz sampling rate was done using the resample.py

 ## Transcripts
 The transcripts folder includes transcriptions produced by usage of the wav2vec 2.0 model for the ASR task and transcriptions produced by the benchmark ASR from google.

 file_name_split: refers to transcription files where the splitting token "//" was inserted to show where individual 10-30 second audio files transcriptions.

-file_name_half_split: refers to transcription files similar to file_name_split however with half the audio files (and the total amount of words spoken in therefore also halved).
+file_name_half_split: refers to transcription files similar to file_name_split however with half the audio files (and the total amount of words spoken is therefore also halved).

+## Training
+Training of a fine-tuned acoustic model was done using the script [here](https://github.com/pytorch/fairseq/blob/master/fairseq_cli/hydra_train.py).

 ## Inference
-Inference was done using the docker implementation from [here](https://github.com/loretoparisi/wave2vec-recognize-docker).
+Inference was done using the docker implementation from [here](https://github.com/loretoparisi/wave2vec-recognize-docker) or using the script infer.py from [here](https://github.com/pytorch/fairseq/blob/master/examples/speech_recognition/infer.py).

-## Result recreation
+## Recreation of main results
 Main results is recreated by running the 02456_Results.ipynb in a Jupyter notebook.